sc-ventures/cloudbreak-documentation/docs/azure-data.md

 #### Configuring Access to ADLS

 ADLS is not supported as a default file system, but access to data in ADLS is automatically configured if you select ADLS during [cluster creation](azure-create.md), on the **Add File System** page.
-After the [cluster is deployed](azure-create.md), you must:
+After the [cluster is deployed](azure-create.md), you must perform the following steps.

+**Steps**

 1. *Define which parts of the ADLS store this cluster will have access by adding the client credentials for the cluster to the data access control for the ADLS account.*